 To complete a command or option that you have partially typed, press Tab or Space.
 If the partially typed letters begin a string that uniquely identifies a command, the complete command name appears.
 Otherwise, a prompt indicates that you have entered an ambiguous command, and the possible completions are displayed.

 Command completion also applies to other strings, such as filenames, interface names, and usernames.
 To display all possible values, type a partial string followed immediately by a question mark.
 To complete a string, press Tab.

 Using Command Completion in Configuration Mode

 The CLI command completion functions also apply to the commands in configuration mode and to configuration statements.
 Specifically, to display all possible commands or statements, type the partial string followed immediately by a question mark.
-To complete a command or statement that you have partially typed, press Tab or the Spacebar.
+To complete a command or statement that you have partially typed, press Tab or Space.

 Command completion also applies to identifiers, with one slight difference.
 To display all possible identifiers, type a partial string followed immediately by a question mark.
 To complete an identifier, you must press Tab.
-This scheme allows you to enter identifiers with similar names; then press the Spacebar when you are done typing the identifier name.
+This scheme allows you to enter identifiers with similar names; then press Space when you are done typing the identifier name.

 Displaying Tips About CLI Commands